Taiwan seeks stronger cyber security ties with U.S. to counter China threat

 Many hacks into Taiwan systems have been traced to sites belonging to China's People's Liberation Army, Vice Premier Simon Chang told Reuters in an interview, without elaborating on the locations.

 "Taiwan has no enemy in the international community except you-know-who.
 Who in the world would try to hack Taiwan?"
-Chang, a former director of Asia hardware operations for internet giant Google Inc, said.
+Chang, a former director of Asia hardware operations for internet giant Google Inc (GOOGL.O), said.

 China has vehemently denied accusations of cyber theft.